Oracle-Based Multistep Strategy for Solving Polynomial Systems Over Finite Fields and Algebraic Cryptanalysis of the Aradi Cipher: Complexity

 \begin{proof} Consider the $q$-tree associated with the recursive calls of the \MultiSolve\ algorithm when implementing a general function \Oracle.
 If $B = C$, meaning that all tame cases occur at depth $C$, then the total number of tame and wild cases is exactly the same as for $\OracleH_C$.
 If $B < C$, there exists a tame case at some depth $B\leq r < C$.
 In this case, the $q$-tree corresponding to \Oracle\ excludes the $q^{C-r}$ tame cases at depth $C$ that would have originated from that node in the $q$-tree of $\OracleH_C$.
 Similarly, the corresponding wild cases, whose total number is

 are also excluded from the $q$-tree defined by \Oracle. \end{proof}

-Note that in the above result, we consider the total number of wild cases, including those that are computed by \GBSafe, which incur some cost.
-If the function $\Oracle$ is accurate, such as \OracleNRV\ in the attack on \Trivium\ \cite{LSPTV2}, there is no such cost.
-However, if this oracle is not applicable, for instance in the sparse case where the number of remaining variables is insufficient to accurately predict the output status of \GBSafe\ computations, different features of the input polynomial systems has to be considered to design an accurate oracle.
-Developing such oracle functions is generally a challenging task, which we plan to pursue in future work with the aid of Machine Learning (ML) techniques.
+When the oracle function is accurate, such as \OracleNRV\ in the attack on \Trivium\ \cite{LSPTV2}, all computational effort is devoted, up to negligible overhead, to solving the tame cases, and the above result implies the superiority of the multistep strategy over the hybrid one.
+However, if \OracleNRV\ is not applicable, for instance in the sparse case where the number of remaining variables is insufficient to accurately predict the output status of \GBSafe\ computations, different features of the input polynomial systems has to be considered to design an accurate oracle.

+A promising approach we are currently pursuing is the use of machine learning techniques to build a data-driven oracle for predicting the wall-clock runtime of the Block-Wiedemann procedure when applied to sparse Macaulay matrices arising in the multistep process.
+We adopt a permutation-invariant Deep Sets architecture \cite{ZKRPSS}, which processes each row independently, aggregates the resulting embeddings to enforce invariance with respect to row ordering, and combines them with coarse-grained metadata.
+The resulting global representation is then passed to a final regression head that outputs a scalar runtime prediction.
+The model is trained with mean squared error loss and evaluated through repeated cross-validation, assessing both predictive accuracy and how runtime relates to sparsity, matrix dimensions, and construction parameters.
+These results will be reported in a forthcoming paper.